mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 {{"demo": "CheckboxUsage.js", "hideToolbar": true}}

 :::success
-💡**Learn:** To add more variants or sizes to the component, visit the [component customization](/joy-ui/customization/themed-components/#extend-sizes) page.
+To learn how to add more variants or sizes to the component, check out the [Themed components](/joy-ui/customization/themed-components/) page.
 :::

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}